warp1337/opencv_facerecognizer/README.md

 =======================

 First things first: this software package is based on the great work of Philipp Wagner [1].
-However, Norman Koester and I (Florian Lier) created this package in order to provide a distributed and dynamic learning approach to OpenCV based face recognition (and detection) using current robotics middleware implementations and standardized installation and roll-out routines.
+However, Norman Koester and me (Florian Lier) created this package in order to provide a distributed and dynamic learning approach to OpenCV based face recognition (and detection) using current robotics middleware implementations and standardized installation and roll-out routines.
 At the time of writing RSB [2] and ROS [3] are supported.